 I know that I have mentioned, in fact not once, that I have come a long way on my journey to self-love.
-However, there are moments when it doesn't feel I've made a progress whatsoever.
+However, there are moments when it doesn't feel I've made a progress.
 Those moments are filled with pain, anxiety, and darkness.
 That darkness has been living in me for as long as I can remember myself, the one that I used to fight, tried to become friends with or simply be neutral about it.

 Pain has different colors, but it doesn't mean that one color is worse than the other, they are just different.
 My pain was always coming from my self-hatred, my insecurity, victimhood mentality and fear, fear to be abandoned and alone (although most of my childhood I spent alone).
 Revisiting past experiences is never pleasant, but in the moments of breakdown my head goes back.
 It's like all of the sudden I am in that dark place again, feeling same feelings, breathing same air and hiding under the chair.